lachiebol/justBLEED-ufc-bot/README.md

 # justBLEED
 UFC Discord bot using Node.js and Discord API

+I felt like making this because there were many times where me and my friends would be watching fights on discord.
+We would discuss records and I thought I would be helpful if they could be pulled up into chat on demand

 # Commands

 Any fighter can be queried using the !fighter command (not just UFC fighters)